easystats/modelbased/paper/paper.md

 (though `marginaleffects` is very efficient).

 This means that while `emmeans` typically produces _effects at the mean_, `marginaleffects` typically produces _mean effects_.
-Depending on the quantity of interest, model, use of a link function, design balance and weights, these can be nearly identical, or very very different.
+Depending on the quantity of interest, model, use of a link function, design balance and weights, these can be nearly identical, or very different.

-Of course, `emmeans` can also use the delta method and can use non-regular grids, and `marginaleffects` can also generate linear predictions at the mean.
-But to obtain these requires a higher degree of competency in the relevant packages than perhaps most users have.
+Note that `emmeans` can also use the delta method and can use non-regular grids, and `marginaleffects` can also generate linear predictions at the mean, but to obtain these requires some degree of competency in the relevant packages.

 `modelbased` leverages `get_datagrid()` function from the `insight` package (REF)